-Prerequisite: Geology 101 and/or Geology 102 or concurrent enrollment in Geology 101 or 102.
-Geological features, landforms, rocks, minerals, and fossils are surveyed.
+Prerequisites: Eight credit hours of geology or the consent of the instructor.
+Geological features, landforms, minerals, and fossils are surveyed.
 Map reading and interpretation are also included.
-Emphasis is on the identification, classification, and collection of specimens in the field.
+Emphasis is on the identification, classification and collection of specimens in the field.
 This course may be repeated for credit.